varughese/hh-ttc/README.md

 Make sure you make each little thing its own function so that when I connect the RestAPI it will actually be able to save the data if I just add to your functions.

+Also design this in emulator mode because everyone is going to use it on their phones.

 ### Login
 - Username
 - Password